chinamike65/hugo-tuolesi/content/book6/book6en.md

 In the later Theravada, it was after the Discriminatory Master, who refuted all these eighteen reasons.
 After the refutation, the Later Theravada also agreed with many Mahayana Buddhist teachings, such as "Psalm Xian Xingyanpin" and so on.

-3. The Sangha considered by Theravada
+3. The Sangha as considered by Theravada

-The Sangha of Theravada only recognizes Arhats, and does not recognize all the Bodhisattvas such as Guanyin, Manjusri, Vajrapani, etc. Because these Bodhisattvas are not recorded in the Theravada teachings, these Bodhisattvas are only found in the Mahayana teachings, and there are many records in the teachings of the Mahayana Buddhism.
+The Sangha of Theravada only recognizes Arhats, and does not recognize all the Bodhisattvas such as Guanyin, Manjusri, Vajrapani, etc.

+Because these Bodhisattvas are not recorded in the Theravada teachings, these Bodhisattvas are only found in the Mahayana teachings, and there are many records in the teachings of Mahayana Buddhism.
 The Bodhisattva, more recorded in the tantric method.

 To sum up, the Hinayana and the Mahayana have different understandings of the Three Jewels.